CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 }
 ```

-Please refer to the additional resources below to know more about the API
+Please refer to the additional resources below to learn more about the API
 endpoints, as well as how to perform other envelope operations such as update or
 delete.